Vesicoureteral Reflux (VUR)

 How is vesicoureteral reflux diagnosed?

 VUR can often be found by ultrasound before a child is born.
-If there is a family
+Sometimes there may be

-choose to do a diagnostic test to rule out VUR.
-Diagnostic procedures for VUR may
+provider may choose to do a diagnostic test to rule out VUR.
+Diagnostic tests for

 Voiding cystourethrogram (VCUG).
 A VCUG is a specific X-ray that examines the urinary tract.
-A catheter (hollow tube)
+A hollow tube (catheter)

 is placed in the urethra.
-This is a tube that drains urine from the bladder to the
+This tube drains urine from the bladder to the outside of

-outside of the body.
+the body.
 The bladder is filled with a liquid dye.
-X-ray images will be
+X-ray images will be taken as the

-taken as the bladder fills and empties.
-The images will show if there is any reverse
+bladder fills and empties.
+The images will show if there is any reverse flow of urine

 Renal ultrasound.
-This is a noninvasive test in which a transducer is passed over the kidney.
-It produces
+This is a noninvasive test.
+A probe (transducer) is passed over the kidney on the

 What is the treatment for vesicoureteral reflux?